MCUdude/MiniCore/README.md

 ## Write to own flash
 MiniCore implements [@majekw](https://github.com/majekw) fork of Optiboot, which enables flash writing functionality within the running application.
 This means that content from e.g. a sensor can be stored in the flash memory directly, without the need of external memory.
 Flash memory is much faster than EEPROM, and can handle about 10 000 write cycles.
 To enable this feature your original bootloader needs to be replaced by the new one.
 Simply hit "Burn Bootloader", and it's done!
-Please check out the [Optiboot flasher example](https://github.com/MCUdude/MiniCore/tree/master/avr/libraries/Optiboot_flasher/examples/SerialReadWrite) for more info about how this feature works, and how you can try it on your MiniCore compatible microcontroller.
+Check out the [Optiboot flasher example](https://github.com/MCUdude/MiniCore/tree/master/avr/libraries/Optiboot_flasher/examples/SerialReadWrite) for more info about how this feature works, and how you can try it on your MiniCore compatible microcontroller.

 ## How to install